-- iv) three (3) banked courses are required for a full research leave, one and one-half (1.5) courses are required for a half research leave; - v) the research project for research leave under III.12.3.2 must be evaluated and approved by the appropriate Committee on Research, based on the prospect of successful completion, and the report on the research must be submitted to the Committee on Research within three (3) months of return to teaching duties; - vi) support or approval for proposed course releases shall not be unreasonably withheld; - vii) During a research leave, members are still required to undertake their normal academic duties which include: academic advising, departmental/program committee work, and other university service with the exceptions noted in IV.2.1.4.2. - viii) If the Committee on Research is not satisfied with such an application for research leave, it may deny a research leave application.
-In such cases, the following shall prevail: - (a) The Dean shall inform the member of the denial and the reasons; - (b) The Committee on Research shall invite the member to respond within two(2) weeks.
-The response must be in writing and must contain whatever supporting evidence the member deems pertinent; - (c) After considering the member's response, the Committee, on Research shall advise the Dean and the member either that the denial should be upheld, or that the leave should not be denied; - (d) A member denied a research leave after the above procedure will receive a lump sum payment, less deductions required by law, equivalent to the value of the member's banked course release(s). - ix) course releases which are banked in this fashion shall not be the basis for any claim to compensation upon termination of employment or otherwise. - III.12.4 Willingness or unwillingness to participate in teaching courses outside the regular academic session shall not be considered in any decisions concerning the member's career development. - III.12.5 Except for the cases provided in III.12.3.1 and/or III.12.3.2, teaching outside the regular academic session shall not count as time of service for any purpose other than compensation. - III.12.6 Teaching outside the regular academic session shall not relieve a member from those portions of duties and responsibilities which relate to scholarship or service to the University.
+- iii) the departmental/program recommendation must consider proposals for course releases in relation to its sabbatical plan (see IV.5.2.5.1), and approved course releases shall be appropriately noted on the sabbatical plan; - iv) three (3) banked courses are required for a full research leave, one and one-half (1.5) courses are required for a half research leave; - v) the research project for research leave under III.15.3.2 must be evaluated and approved by the appropriate internal Committee on Research (e.g. NSERC or SSHRC) based on the prospect of successful completion, and the report on the research must be submitted to the appropriate internal Committee on Research within three (3) months of return to teaching duties; - vi) support or approval for proposed course releases shall not be unreasonably withheld; - vii) during a research leave, members are still required to undertake their normal duties, with the exception of their teaching duties, including: academic advising, departmental/program committee work, and other university service with the exceptions noted in IV.2.1.4.2; - viii) if the appropriate internal Committee on Research is not satisfied with such an application for research leave, it may deny a research leave application.
+In such cases, the following shall prevail: - (a) The Vice President of Research shall inform the member of the denial and the reasons; - (b) The Vice President of Research shall invite the member to respond within two (2) weeks.
+The response must be in writing and must contain whatever supporting evidence the member deems pertinent.
+The Vice President of Research shall convey the member's response to the appropriate internal Committee on Research; - (c) After considering the member's response, the appropriate internal Committee on Research shall advise the Vice President of Research, copied to the Dean, either that the denial should be upheld, or that the leave should not be denied; - (d) A member denied a research leave after the above procedure will receive a lump sum payment, less deductions required by law, equivalent to the value of the member's banked course release(s). - ix) course releases which are banked in this fashion shall not be the basis for any claim to compensation upon termination of employment or otherwise. - III.16.1 Willingness or unwillingness to participate in teaching courses outside the regular academic session shall not be considered in any decisions concerning the member's career development.

+- III.16.2 Except for the cases provided in III.15.3.1 and/or III.15.3.2, teaching outside the regular academic session shall not count as time of service for any purpose other than compensation. - III.16.3 Teaching outside the regular academic session shall not relieve a member from those portions of duties and responsibilities which relate to scholarship or service to the University.

-III.13 Evaluation of Teaching
+III.17 Evaluation of Teaching